Matt-Mike/SQL-Query-Log/README.md

 SELECT column_1, column_2<br/>
 FROM table<br/>
 ORDER BY column_1 ASC/DESC

+# SELF-JOIN

+A query in which a table is joined to itself.<br/>
+Useful for comparing values in a column of rows within the same table.<br/>
+It is necessary to use an alias for the table.

+Example syntax:<br/>
+SELECT tableA.col, tableB.col<br/>
+FROM table AS tableA<br/>
+JOIN table AS tableB ON<br/>
+tableA.some_col = tableB.other_col

+SELECT f1.title, f2.title, f1.length<br/>
+FROM film AS f1<br/>
+INNER JOIN film AS f2 ON<br/>
+f1.film_id = f2.film_id<br/>
+AND f1.length = f2.length

 # String Functions and Operators<br/>
 Edits, combines and alters text data columns